-During World War II, Yang Kyoungjong found himself battling for Japan, the Soviets, and Germany.
+During World War II, Yang Kyoungjong found himself fighting for Japan, the Soviets, and Germany.

 World War II is a fascinating period of history, and it has an innumerable amount of incredible stories.
 One of these unbelievable tales involves a soldier of Korean descent who fought and bled for three different countries: Japan, the USSR, and Nazi Germany.
 Even upon his final capture, it was initially believed that he was a Japanese soldier in a German uniform.

 Yang Kyoungjong’s story begins in 1938.
 He was 18 years old and living in Manchuria, which was been occupied by Japan from 1931 until the end of the war.
-With the inception of World War II, he was immediately conscripted by the Imperial Japanese Army into Japan’s Kwantung army division to fight against the USSR to the north of Manchuria.
+With the inception of World War II, he was immediately conscripted by the Imperial Japanese Army into the Kwantung division to fight against the USSR to the north of Manchuria.
 At the time, the Kwantung division was the largest and most prestigious of all of Japan’s forces.

 Kyoungjong continued to serve for the Imperial Japanese army for another year until he was taken as a prisoner of war by the Red Army during the Battle of Khalkhin Gol.
 The Battle of Khalkhin Gol was an influential battle between Japan and the Soviet Union that determined the fierce border conflict between the Manchuria and Mongolia.

 This intense struggle between the two powers ultimately raged from May until September 1939, involving over 100,000 troops and 1,000 tanks and aircraft.
-A staggering figure of 30,000-50,000 men were wounded or killed.
+A staggering figure of 30,000 to 50,000 men were wounded or killed.
 And in the final climactic battle on August 31, 1939, the Japanese were crushed.

 Yang Kyoungjong’s fate thus fell into Soviet hands, as he was then shipped off to a labor camp.
-However, due to a shortage of manpower, the USSR forced whoever they could into military service, which meant Kyoungjong entered the fray as a Red soldier.
+However, due to a shortage of manpower, the USSR forced whoever they could into military service, which meant Kyoungjong entered the fray as a Red Army soldier.
 After a year, Kyoungjong was once again taken as a prisoner of war by the Germans at the Third Battle of Kharkov.